In an effort to stay sane and keep our house under control, I try to declutter on a very regular basis.

 - Remove labels from prescription bottles to prevent unauthorized refills

 - In general, flushing meds down the toilet is not recommended, except if your drug is one on this list.

-I trashed some, gave some to friends and family who like certain brands and scents, and I actually donated many of the unopened containers to a local thrift store who gladly accepted them.
+I trashed some, gave some to friends and family who like certain brands and scents, and I actually donated many of the unopened containers to a local thrift store that gladly accepted them.

-While you’re purging these items, take the time to purge candles or air fresheners if you don’t like the smell!
+While you’re purging these items, take the time to toss candles or air fresheners if you don’t like the smell.